cloudmesh-community/sp20-516-232/datacenter.md

 * :o2: please learn markdown, attending eductaional section mandatory

 ## E.Datacenter.1: Define carbon footprint of data centers

 Carbon footprint of a data center is *Carbon dioxide emission coefficient of a Data Center*

 ## E.Datacenter.2.b: Clonee Data Center

 ### Overview

 Facebook broke ground on the Clonee data centre in 2016 and the first building became operational in December 2017.
 The centre is built on a 250-acre site.
 Brookfield Renewable supplying 100% renewable wind energy to this Data Center.

+@fig:sp20-516-232-clonee shows a data center in Clonee Ireland.

 * Location: Clonee, Ireland
 * Company: Facebook
 * Building Sqrt: 1,600,000